Fountain-Coach/Fountain-Store/README.md

 - `GET /status` – store status
 - `GET /metrics` – metrics snapshot

 Docs: OpenAPI is the source of truth (`docs/openapi-fountainstore.yaml`).
 The single development‑tracking doc is `docs/PROJECT_STATUS.md`.
 See `docs/INDEX.md` for the map.
+For an extended narrative overview, read `docs/LECTURE.md`.

 #### HTTP Examples